 UCAS is an independent charity providing information, advice, and admissions services to inspire and facilitate educational progression.

-In this live webinar, Emergn’s Brian Hanly will talk with UCAS’ Bethanie Williams (Head of Service Development) to discuss how they delivered a product using traditional Waterfall methods, and then redeveloped this same product using an Agile approach.
+UCAS realised that the need to change was fundamental to it’s business model.
+Bethanie Williams (Head of Service Development) shares how UCAS delivered a product using traditional Waterfall methods, and then redeveloped this same product using an Agile approach.

 Watch the webinar to hear the remarkable results UCAS experienced from it’s change.